1966 to 1969 – ANGLIA TELEVISION | MY FIRST YEARS IN TV SOUND.

-The AKG D-24 cardiod hand mic was often used on singers although there were exotic C-61 and C-28 condenser mics in the mic cupboard as well These were sometimes fitted with short VR-29 extensions to make more discrete looking mics when positioned by chairs during interviews.
-Condenser mics like the C-28’s required the use of a separate power supply box, along with mains, input and special output cables of course.
+The AKG D-24 cardioid hand mic was often used on singers although there were exotic C-61 and C-28 condenser mics in the mic cupboard as well These were sometimes fitted with short VR-29 extensions to make more discrete-looking mics when positioned by chairs during interviews.
+Condenser mics like the C-28s required the use of a separate power supply box, along with mains, input and special output cables of course.
 We had no mics at that time that had 48volt ‘phantom powering’ via the still new XLR cables.

-Sid Denney was a great head of department and was trusting enough that after a period doing the boom, he let me move on to the grams.
-He then even take over the mixer sometimes for the simple children’s Romper Room.
+Sid Denney was a great head of department and was trusting enough that after a period doing the boom, to let me move on to the grams.
+A little later he let me take over the mixer sometimes for the simple children’s Romper Room.
 As it went out each weekday, we recorded three at a time and then another two the following day.

 In order that a recorded TV programme could be cued to start accurately when played back, a ‘VT Clock’ was recorded on the front of each part of the programme videotape.
 In the picture above, the clock is started 30 secs before the programme start, with a ‘verbal ident’ spoken by the Floor Manager Later on this ident was also possibly done by the sound mixer using a ‘slate’ key on the mixing desk.

 For the programme in the above photo, the verbal ident would be: “Romper Room, programme number 15474, recorded on 10th September for TX on 18th September”.
 The vision mixer faded out to ‘black’ at 5 secs to go and the Director then cued the ‘fade up’ on time.